jfraire/jfraire.github.io/posts/animating-radial-movements.rst

 .. description: Radial movements in the phenakistiscope
 .. type: text

-In the `first article of this series </posts/phenakistiscope>`_ we discussed about the phenakistiscope, a rotating disk that produces short animations.
+In the `first article of this series </categories/phenakistiscope>`_ we discussed about the phenakistiscope, a rotating disk that produces short animations.
 In that post we saw a running horse and how it was made to move forward by having less frames than disk stops.
 Movement was *tangential*.
 In this article, we will talk about *radial* movements.

+..
+TEASER_END

 Animating radial movements
 --------------------------

-To make a feature move in a straight line, start by placing the first frame in the disk.
-For example, close to the border.
-Turn the disk by the angle of the animation (30° for 12 frames, for example) and draw the next frame *along the line you want to trace*.
+To make a feature move in a radial, straight line, start by placing the first frame in the disk.
+For example, put your image close to the border of the disk.
+Then, turn the disk by the angle of the animation (30° for 12 frames, for example) and draw your image in the next frame, *along the line you want it to follow*.
 Continue until you have all the frames you want.
-At the end of this exercise, you will have a spiral!
+At the end of this exercise, your images will describe a spiral!

+For some thought food, see what is an `archimedean spiral <https://en.wikipedia.org/wiki/Archimedean_spiral>`_.

 This disk from 1833 shows a man feeding a frog with some red balls.
 The balls are drawn along a spiral, but in the animation, you will see them falling along a radial straight line.